Dr. Nancy Young, MD

 Leading a group of 18 multidisciplinary professionals at Lurie Children’s, Nancy Young, MD, the Lillian S. Wells Professor in Pediatric Otolaryngology, is the Medical Director of the hospital’s Audiology and Cochlear Implant Programs and has grown the program into the world’s largest.
 Lurie Children’s continues to expand its status as a worldwide leader in evaluating and implanting children with multiple or complex medical issues, and providing essential services and key staff positions some of which were made possible by FHSR funding.

 Working with their Audiology team and Dr. Nancy Young, MD, Section Head of Lurie Children’s Section of Otology and Neurotology and Medical Director of Audiology & Cochlear Implant Programs, FHSR began funding:

 - Hearing Aid Technician Providing fittings, repairs and ear molds

 - Bilingual Social Workers Supporting newly identified families of children with hearing loss

-In 2010, FHSR and Lurie established the Hart Family Cochlear Implant Education Coordinator, to support implanted children before and after implantation.
-FHSR continues the funding support of this key role providing a crucial support service that places implanted children on a positive trajectory for services and appropriate school placement.
+In 2008, FHSR and Lurie Children’s established the Hart Family Cochlear Implant Education Coordinator, to assist implanted children and their families before and after implantation.
+FHSR continues to the fund this key role that collaborates with schools to create education plans to support children on their path to academic success.